 If you’d like to watch the 5-minute condensed video guide to this article, you can do so below.

-ExpressVPN: the overall best VPN for accessing American Netflix
+ExpressVPN: the overall best VPN for watching Netflix in Canada

 There are tons of fly-by-night VPN services that cater to disgruntled Canadian Netflix users.
 So in order to come up with a list of VPN services to recommend to our readers, we asked the following questions about each VPN service we tried out: